hinault/Workshop-BotFramework/README.md

 Alternatively, in the right panel, click the **Test** box.

 For more information about channel registration, see [Register a bot with Bot Service](https://docs.microsoft.com/azure/bot-service/bot-service-quickstart-registration?view=azure-bot-service-3.0).

+## Add advanced conversational features to your bot

+### Key concepts of Dialogs

+#### About Dialogs

+Dialogs are a central concept in the SDK, and provide a useful way to manage a conversation with the user.
+Dialogs are structures in your bot that act like functions in your bot's program; each dialog is designed to perform a specific task, in a specific order.
+You can specify the order of individual dialogs to guide the conversation, and invoke them in different ways - sometimes in response to a user, sometimes in response to some outside stimuli, or from other dialogs.

+#### Prompts

+Prompts, within the dialogs library, provide an easy way to ask the user for information and evaluate their response.
+For example for a number prompt, you specify the question or information you are asking for, and the prompt automatically checks to see if it received a valid number response.
+If it did, the conversation can continue; if it didn't, it will re-prompt the user for a valid answer.

+#### Waterfall dialogs

+A waterfall dialog is a specific implementation of a dialog that is commonly used to collect information from the user or guide the user through a series of tasks.
+Each step of the conversation is implemented as an asynchronous function that takes a waterfall step context (step) parameter.
+At each step, the bot prompts the user for input (or can begin a child dialog, but that it is often a prompt), waits for a response, and then passes the result to the next step.
+The result of the first function is passed as an argument into the next function, and so on.

+The following diagram shows a sequence of waterfall steps and the stack operations that take place.
+Details on the use of the dialog stack are below in the using dialogs section.